LANparties/awesome-lanparty-software/README.md

 - [BYCEPS](https://byceps.nwsnet.de/) – "a tool to prepare and operate LAN parties (even under different brands), big (1,000+ attendees) and small, both online on the Internet and locally as an intranet system, for both organizers and attendees"
 - [LANyard](https://github.com/zeropingheroes/lanyard) LAN party ticket selling and management system
 - [LanHUB](https://LanHUB.net) LAN Event management system focused on player engagement and easy registration
-- [LanOps Manager](https://github.com/lanops/manager) LAN Ticket & Management System
+- [Eventula Event Manager](https://eventula.com/manager) Event Ticket & Management System
 - [LanSurfer Intranet](https://github.com/TcT2k/lansurfer_intranet) – "LanSurfer was a european portal for organizing LAN parties available around the Year 2000.
 This is the the ancient PHP intranet component that was available for LAN parties." `historical`
 - [LANshock](https://github.com/bkonetzny/LANshock) – `historical`
 - [Lansite](https://github.com/tannerkrewson/lansite) – "A web app for LAN parties designed to be a simple, central information hub for all attendees"